woodser/monero-ts/README.md

 # Monero JavaScript Library

-A Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero v0.17.0.1 'Oxygen Orion'](https://github.com/monero-project/monero/tree/v0.17.0.1).
+A Node.js library for creating Monero applications using RPC and WebAssembly bindings to [monero v0.17.0.1 'Oxygen Orion'](https://github.com/monero-project/monero/tree/v0.17.0.1).

 * Supports wallet and daemon RPC clients.
 * Supports client-side wallets in Node.js or the browser using WebAssembly.